OpenSuSE Man Pages

 Starts top with secure mode forced, even for root.
 This mode is

-far better controlled through the system configuration file (see
+far better controlled through a system configuration file (see

 topic 6.
 FILES).